Malbryn/MalFramework/mission_framework/core/countdown/README.md

 # Countdown
 ## Description:
-_This module starts a countdown on the server and executes the provided code when the timer hits zero._
+_This module starts a countdown on the server and executes the provided code on the target client (or on the server) when the timer hits zero._

-_It also can display a countdown HUD element on target clients._
+_It is also possible to display a counter HUD element on the target clients._

+_There can be only one countdown running at the same time, however a running countdown can be stopped._

 ## Usage:
-_Call the function in the activation field of a trigger._
+_Call `MF_countdown_fnc_startCountdown` in the activation field of a trigger._

 ```
 Arguments: